sindre0830/Weather-Events/README.md

 ##### What went wrong

-##### Experiences

-Throughout our work we ran into a couple challenges that we had to overcome as a group.
-The first problem we encountered was risking exceeding the free firestore operation quota of 50K reads.
+ One problem we encountered was risking exceeding the free firestore operation quota of 50K reads.
 We planned to store all of our data in firestore, but realized that each firestore query would read through every ID.
 This resulted in each query reading more than 200 times.
 We ended up using more than 16% of our free quota in 2 days, after fixing this we used less than 0.5% each day.

 ![Firestore operations reaching 5.8K a day](images/firestore.png)

+We encountered another problem when the work with calling webhooks started.
+When two different go routines read from a file at the same time, the program crashed.
+We tried to solve this by adding mutex locks.
+This lead to another problem, as we used two different mutex locks for the webhooks.
+This was solved by only having one collective mutex lock that we put in the 'dict' file.

+##### Experiences

-Our second challenge was with the API we used to translate location names into geo-coordinates.
+One challenge we ran into was with the API we used to translate location names into geo-coordinates.
 Suddenly, a week before the deadline, we were starting to get wrong information from our geocoords handler.
 It was not consistent nor easily reproduced, yet it happened quite frequently.
 We struggled for a good our to figure out where our code was going wrong, until we realized the actual source-API - locationiq - was the problem.

 To put it simply, when we pass a location into locationiq, it returns an array of up to ten locations matching the string we pass in, ordered from most 'important' to least.
 If there are more than ten, only the top ten will be returned.
 This is fine, and lets us get our locations in one of two ways - the simple way of just taking the first element in the array, and the theoretically more robust but also more cumbersome way of checking all returned locations and storing the one with highest importance.
 The problem was that for whatever reason, this endpoint will randomly just return one or two locations instead - and always among the lowest-importance locations as well.
 Leading to passing 'Oslo' in and having it spit out a location in the US.
 And since the issue is with the number of locations returned by locationiq, checking importance will not get us the data we need either.